 It’s an online tool for managing all your tax obligations, reports, payments, and communications with the Finanzamt (tax office) in Germany.
 The tool will do all the bookkeeping, tax, and VAT declarations.

-Sorted is available for small business owners, freelancers, and for people with the side income.
-So whether you study, have a side job or business in Germany, this tool will be super helpful.
+Sorted is available for small business owners, freelancers, and for people with a side income.
+So whether you study, have a side job, or do business in Germany, this tool will be super helpful.

 What can you do with Sorted?